djangopbx/djangopbx-docs/docs/commandline/sip_diagnostic_commands.rst

     Displays on screen all packets to/from an ip address.
 CTRL-C to end.

 - **watchsipuser <user id>**
-    Displays on screen all packets containing user id.
+    Displays on screen all packets containing a specific user id.
 CTRL-C to end.

 - **watchregisterip <ip address>**
     Displays on screen all REGISTER message exchanges to/from an ip address.
 CTRL-C to end.